ReVersion: Diffusion-Based Relation Inversion from Images: More Experimental Details

-To evaluate whether the generated image contains the entities specified by the text prompt, we compute the CLIP score~\cite{radford2021clip} between a revised text prompt and the generated image, which we refer to as the \textit{Entity Accuracy Score}.
+\textbf{Entity Score.} To evaluate whether the generated image contains the entities specified by the text prompt, we compute the CLIP score~\cite{radford2021clip} between a revised text prompt and the generated image, which we refer to as the \textit{Entity Score}.
 CLIP~\cite{radford2021clip} is a vision-language model that has been trained on large-scale datasets.
 It uses an image encoder and a text encoder to project images and text into a common feature space.
 The CLIP score is calculated as the cosine similarity between the normalized image and text embeddings.
 A higher score usually indicates greater consistency between the output image and the text prompt.
 In our approach, we calculate the CLIP score between the generated image and the revised text prompt ``$E_{A}$\textit{,} $E_{B}$'', which only includes the entity information.

-In Table~\ref{tab:baseline}, we observe that our method outperforms Textual Inversion in terms of entity accuracy.
-This is because the \R learned by Textual Inversion might contain leaked entity information, which might distract the model from generating the desired ``$E_{A}$'' and ``$E_{B}$''.
-Our steering loss effectively prevents entity information from leaking into \R, allowing for accurate entity synthesis.
-Furthermore, our approach achieves comparable entity accuracy score with text-to-image generation using Stable Diffusion~\cite{rombach2022ldm}, and significantly surpasses it in terms of relation accuracy.
-Table~\ref{tab:ablation} shows that removing the steering or importance sampling scheme results in a drop in entity accuracy.